 The Royal Family and The Chelsea Flower Show

 Royalty has a long association with Chelsea.
-The Queen herself attends on the first day every year, a day when Chelsea is open only to invited guests and the press.
+HM The Queen traditionally attends on the first day every year, a day when Chelsea is open only to invited guests and the press.
 Other members of the Royal family often attend throughout the show, sometimes to witness the unveiling of a rose, orchid or exotic plant named in their honour.
-Prince Charles had a beautiful garden Healing Garden designed at Chelsea in 2002, and this year Prince Harry asked the same landscape designer, Jinny Blom, to design a garden in memory of his late mother, Princess Diana.
-The ‘Forget Me Not’ garden’s purpose is to raise public awareness of Sentebale, Prince Harry’s charity in aid of disadvantaged and orphaned children, many of whom have HIV, in Lesotho, Africa.
-Tickets for this year’s show sold out in record time when Prince Harry’s garden was announced.
+This year Sophie, the Countess of Wessex was also in attendance.

-  Whether you love gardens or flower arranging, there’s so much to see here.
+Whether you love gardens or flower arranging, there’s so much to see at The Chelsea Flower Show.
 Past exhibits include floral fashion, The Diamond Jubilee and iconic gardens.

-  The Chelsea Flower Show runs from May 21st to 25th in the grounds of the Royal Hospital, Chelsea, London.
+The Chelsea Flower Show runs from May 22nd to 26th, 2018 in the grounds of the Royal Hospital, Chelsea, London.
 While it may be too late to obtain tickets for this year’s show, you can follow all the coverage on the RHS website and on BBC Television.
-This year there’s even a free iPhone App available to keep you up to date.